alexb70/alexbourla.github.io/research/turning-the-table-on-globalprotect.md

 For example, do you _really_ need multiple endpoint security tools running on a backend database server?
 What's the likelihood that an attacker reaches that server undetected, versus the risk of disruption or exploitation if that software misbehaves or introduces new vulnerabilities itself?

-In many cases, such systems are already heavily restricted by firewalls, network segmentation, and access controls, and relying on those well-established layers of defence _may_ be more effective than introducing additional complex, privileged software with its own risks.
+In many cases, such systems are (or at least, _should_ be!) already heavily restricted by firewalls, network segmentation, and access controls, and relying on those well-established layers of defence _may_ be more effective than introducing additional complex, privileged software with its own risks.
 When it comes to security tooling, more isn’t _always_ better.
 It’s about deploying the right tools in the right places, with a clear understanding of their trade-offs.

 And finally, if you have questions, want to collaborate, or are interested in working together to secure your systems or products, [get in touch](https://alexbourla.com/#contact).